Chamith-Dilshan/ScholarSync_UI_Build/README.md

-# Scholars_MobileAPP_frontend
+# ScholarSync_frontend

 Hello!
-Welcome to the Scholars Mobile App Frontend repository.
+Welcome to the ScholarSync Mobile App Frontend repository.

 This application provides the following features: